Xcerm01/IMPACTECH/README.md

 # IMPACTECH_CZ
-### An input-output model assessing changes in socioeconomic indicators and greenhouse gas emissions due to changing energy mix in the Czech economy
+### Input-output model assessing changes in socioeconomic indicators and greenhouse gas emissions as a result of the energy transition with a focus on the Czech Republic

-IMPACTECH model provides a tool to assess expected changes in labour demand, gross value added, gross domestic product and greenhouse gas emissions related to the changes in the energy sources in the energy sector.
-It contains a detailed gross-fixed capital formation module and benefits from the possibility to explicitly integrate assumptions about future technological changes for selected renewable energy sources.
+The IMPACTECH_CZ model is a tool for assessing expected changes in labour demand, gross value added, gross domestic product and greenhouse gas emissions associated with technological change in the energy sector.
+It includes a detailed gross fixed capital formation module and allows the inclusion of explicit assumptions about future technological change for selected renewable energy sources.

 ### How to cite

-To cite the code of the IMPACTECH_CZ model, please refer to: ČERNÝ, Martin, Martin GAJDOŠ a Martin BRUCKNER.
-IMPACTECH_CZ - interaktivní model socioekonomických dopadů přechodu na nízkouhlíkovou ekonomiku.
+To cite the IMPACTECH_CZ model, please refer to:
+ČERNÝ, Martin, Martin GAJDOŠ a Martin BRUCKNER.
+IMPACTECH_CZ - interaktivní model socioekonomických dopadů energetické transformace.
 2021.

 ### License

-The repository provides the R script and input data to run the IMPACTECH_CZ model.
-The model and the input data are licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
-It is free to run, share and adapt, using proper reference and acknowledging the edits.
+The model and input data are licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
+It is free to run, share and adapt, using proper reference and indicating modifications.
 IMPACTECH project members invite public sector experts, businesses, scholars and other interested stakeholders to use the model.
-If you have a query or interest in providing feedback, please write to xcerm01@gmail.com (Martin Cerny).
+If you have a query or would like to provide feedback, please email xcerm01@gmail.com (Martin Cerny).

 ### Reproducibility

-The GUI user manual is available in this repository (https://github.com/Xcerm01/IMPACTECH), providing detailed information on how to run the code and how to use the model.
+This repository contains the model script in R and the input data needed to run the model (folder "input").
+Technical documentation including a user manual is also available in this repository.
+The user guide provides detailed information on how to use the model and how to run the code.

-### Database
+### Source databases

-The original version of the source database (EXIOBASE) is available at https://zenodo.org/record/3583071#.XrmeL8DgqUl.
+The original version of the main source database (EXIOBASE) is available at https://zenodo.org/record/3583071#.XrmeL8DgqUl.